kenken64/iot-door-sensor/README.md

-# Internet of Things  - Window/Door Sensor
+# Internet of Things  - Door/Window/Luggage Sensor

 Nothing spells security than being notified or alerted if somebody has entered your premises without your permission.
 It also helps when even before someone can gain entry, you already know who he or she is.
-The main idea of this door sensor is to simply provide you information if someone has gone through any of your property entry points.
+The main idea of this door/window sensor is to simply provide you information if someone has gone through any of your property entry points.

 ## Works with Many Entry Points

-The door sensor is primarily used to detect people or objects that have passed through the doors, but it’s also compatible to windows and any enclosures that could be opened.
+The door/window sensor is primarily used to detect people or objects that have passed through the doors, but it’s also compatible to windows and any enclosures that could be opened.

 ## Small to Notice

-The door sensor is a very unassuming device so it blends well with the rest of the commonly found items or appliances in your home.
+The door/window sensor is a very unassuming device so it blends well with the rest of the commonly found items or appliances in your home.
 It is also quite small you can easily hide it well, away from the prying eyes of potential intruders, and it doesn’t get in the way with the actual functions of the entry points.

 The device is a magnetic switch that allows it to accurately determine location and direction.
 In other words, there are no false alarms and leads.